nu-vi/AC-Hackaton-Project-Connect-People/README.md

 Developed for a 24h hackathon as the last project of a 14 weeks programming bootcamp.

-Disclaimer: the application will be further developed.

 RestAPI done in Java using Spring MVC.

-Frontend consists in Javascript and HTML.
+Frontend consists of Javascript and HTML.

 To run the app on your machine: